This post may contain affiliate links.

 When we're working long hours, I lose motivation to cook new things and often lean on familiar dishes.
 But I couldn't shake the urge to make a dish that Louisa, of The Wednesday Chef, posted recently - Diane Kochilas' Tomato, Oregano and Feta Risotto.
 A few things intrigued me: fresh tomato in risotto, the combination of tomato and ouzo, and the swap of feta for Parmesan.
 The idea somersaulted in my mind, mixed with my unusual method for making risotto - short grain brown rice partially cooked instead of white arborio, and melded with a couple of other flavors I was craving.

-When Louisa said this is a ‘flavor bomb’, she wasn’t kidding.
+When Louisa said this is a 'flavor bomb', she wasn't kidding.
 Though I used water instead of broth as she mused, I added punch with briny kalamata olives and buttery rich prawns, so it hardly softened the blow.
-It’s the kind of meal where you relish every bite and finish utterly satisfied.
+It's the kind of meal (like these Shrimp Tacos too) where you relish every bite and finish utterly satisfied.

 - 1 cup short grain brown rice